maziyardowlat/KanyeTodoList/README.md

 <p> <strong> Realized User Stories + Significant Changes (Phase 2) </strong>

-- You can save your TodoList
+- You can save your TodoList to a file
-- You can load your TodoList
+- You can load your TodoList from a file
 - For the grade input, the program does not crash if a non-integer value is inserted.

 </p>